Lonitch/Lonitch.github.io/_posts/2020-07-01-Radiation-Matter-Interaction-II.md

 ## TL;DR

-This blog introduces the quantum theory of free electromagnetic field, a sequel to my QM in Hilbert space blog.
+This blog introduces the quantum theory of free electromagnetic field, a sequel to my QM in Hilbert space blog.<!--more-->

 ## Motivation/Bird's view